 Sleeps 4 | Saturday Changeover | No Pets | VE 5 Star Gold Award

-Honey Pot Cottage - Broad Oak Country Estate
+Nanny Goat Cottage - Broad Oak Country Estate

-The decor of both is rich and sumptuous.
+The decor of each is rich and sumptuous.
 Lynette has applied her aesthetic skills and considerable talents throughout, using heavy fabrics, beautiful paint finishes and an eclectic mix of furnishings that sit together happily, the whole seeming to wrap around you, offering that soothing, high level of comfort.

-The estate lies on the eastern edge of the Lythe Valley, about five miles from Lake Windermere.
+The estate lies on the eastern edge of the Lyth Valley, about five miles from Lake Windermere.
 You approach down a sweeping drive, past a fish laden tarn, through immaculate grounds and into the private courtyard for the cottages.

 The Lythe Valley lies about five miles east from Lake Windermere.
 Famed for growing damsons, in summer it can be a sun drenched patchwork of green and yellow ochre meadows and orchards, criss crossed with narrow winding lanes that pass through farmland, by woodland and over rivers and becks, perfect for walks and cycling.

 A stones throw from the cottage is the popular Punch Bowl Inn, renowned for its cuisine and a most pleasing place to dine.

 South at Sizergh you will find Sizergh Castle.
 It is an imposing house with rich and beautiful gardens which includes a pond, lake, a national collection of hardy ferns and a superb limestone rock garden.
 Also at Sizergh is the Strickland Arms, a great pub to have lunch or evening meal.
 Lastly there is Sizergh Barn, well worth a visit for the farm shop and cafe.